Lust For Life!

 Apart from quitting our jobs, selling everything and going for the unknown and the uncertain, we filled up our spare time with things like these:

 Ran a marathon (and a half marathon) as non-runners, volunteered and were Team-, Clan leaders in Uganda during race week

-As marshal ran the last 2K with 70-year old Bob, the DFL (Dead Fucking Last) of his marathon after cheering on the runners with the local police in the Uganda Marathon
+As a marshal ran the last 2K with 70-year old Bob, the DFL (Dead Fucking Last, as he put it) of his marathon after cheering on the runners with the local police in the Uganda Marathon

 Had pizza in Turin on the 1st wedding anniversary, went for a Safari in Uganda on the 2nd one and swam with dolphins in Zanzibar on the 3rd one

 Drank scotch and got a little drunk cruising on the Loch Ness in Scotland

 Travelled to Paris by Eurostar, dressed as a blond Elvis

 Took an inevitable piss by the Eiffel Tower in a bush (Really sorry…)